We Make Milton - Official Plan project

 We need to partner with the provincial government help shoulder the cost.

-Walter Wong about 2 years ago
+Walter Wong over 2 years ago

 I have read the "Places of Worship section" of the Big questions report.
 As a volunteer leader in a church in Milton, I wish to thank the town staff who have put this report together, and have taken the time to listen to the concerns of faith groups in Milton.
 The policy considerations section starting on page 118 is an excellent summary of the actions that Milton must, should, and could do to facilitate the establishment of Places of Worship for the benefit of the community.
 I agree with these 7 considerations and would encourage you all to work toward their implementation.
 Thank you for listening.

-DanielBanks over 2 years ago
+DanielBanks almost 3 years ago

-Page last updated: 12 Sep 2024, 06:38 PM
+Page last updated: 21 Mar 2025, 01:25 PM